People often say, ‘Never say never when it comes to horse training.’

 It’s never ever okay to use a flag or a tarp on any horse, no matter how frightened the trainer may be.

-It’s never ever okay to run a horse in a round yard in the hope that he’ll eventually come to you or ‘learn to respect you.’
+It’s never ever okay to run a horse in a round pen in the hope that he’ll eventually come to you or ‘learn to respect you.’

 It’s never ever okay to use special halters and gadgets on a horse’s head.

-It’s never ever okay to hit any horse around the head.
+It’s never ever okay to hit any horse around the head with a flag.

 It’s never ever okay to saddle a young horse and let him buck around.